git-calvin/macos-setup/readme.md

 * Type `save` to save and exit.

-To add a SUBKEY used to encrypt and sign, use the following command:
+To **ADD A SUBKEY** to be used to encrypt and sign, use the following command:

 ```bash
 $ gpg --expert --edit-key YOUR@EMAIL.com